76 mm divisional gun M1902: Romanian service

 Romania had a considerable number of World War I guns of 75 mm and 76.2 mm.
 Some models were modernized at Resita works in 1935 including M1902.
 The upgrade was made with removable barrels.
 Several types of guns of close caliber were barreled to use the best ammunition available for 75 mm caliber which was explosive projectile model 1917 "Schneider".
 The new barrel was made of steel alloy with chrome and nickel with excellent mechanical resistance to pressure which allowed, after modifying the firing brake, the recovery arch and the sighting devices an increase of the range from 8.5 km to 11.2 km and a rate of fire of 20 rounds/minute.
 During World War 2 these guns also used Costinescu 75 mm anti-tank round.
 These upgraded field guns were used in all infantry divisions in World War II.

-Polish Use
+Polish use

-Poland captured large numbers of M1902 guns in a course of the Polish-Soviet War and impressed them into service as a standard piece of the mounted artillery, designated 76,2 mm armata wz.1902.
+Poland captured large numbers of M1902 guns in the course of the Polish-Soviet War and pressed them into service as a standard piece of the mounted artillery, designated 76,2 mm armata wz.1902.
 In 1923, there were 568 guns wz.1902 in inventory.
 Most were converted to wz.02/26 guns in 1926-1930 (see below), however, Poland also retained some of the guns in the original 76 mm caliber to use existing stocks of ammunition.
-There were 89 of original guns available at the outbreak of World War II, among others, the sole gun used during the Battle of Westerplatte on 1 September 1939.
+There were 89 of original guns available at the outbreak of World War II, among others, a single gun was used during the Battle of Westerplatte on 1 September 1939.